 If you are interested in making the hike you should have a look at the great description on the bigislandhikes website for further planning.

-2: Boat Tours to Kealakekua bay
+Option 2: Boat Tours to Kealakekua bay

 There are several tour operators that will take you on a snorkeling cruise to visit the bay.
 These cruises take between 3 hours and half a day and often provide snorkeling gear, snacks and refreshments, as well as cultural, natural and historical information relevant to Kealakekua bay.

-Tours operators that follow the Sustainable Tourism Association of Hawai’i (more info) guidelines are e.g. Sea Paradise and fair-wind (both departing from Keauhou Bay).
+Tours operators that follow the Sustainable Tourism Association of Hawai’i (more info) guidelines are e.g. Sea Paradise and Fair Wind (both departing from Keauhou Bay).

-Afternoon Sail & Snorkel Tour to Kealakekua Bay
+Afternoon Sail & Snorkel at Kealakekua Bay

 from: